kanmeugne/kanmeugne.github.io/_posts/dev/2020-10-04-2d-grid-obstacles.md

 {% endhighlight %}

-### IGrid, ICellFunctor, ObstacleViewer and ViewerMgr
+### Other objects : IGrid, ICellFunctor, ObstacleViewer and ViewerMgr

 `IGrid` defines one more method called `IGrid::iApplyOnCells` which takes a functor on cells - `IGrid::ICellFunctor` - as parameter and applies it on every cell of the grid.